johnsonjh/duma/README.md

 Simply linking your application with `libduma.a` will allow you to detect most, but not all, `malloc` buffer overruns and accesses of free memory.
-If you want to be reasonably sure that you've found all bugs of this type, you'll have to read and understand the rest of the documentation.
+If you want to be reasonably sure that you've found all catchable bugs of this type, you'll have to read and understand the rest of the documentation.

+Besides catching this kind of memory bugs, **DUMA** does also provide some means to detect memory leaks.
+But, for pinpointing the source of a memory-leak, it requires to modify the sources.
+At minimum adding some `#include 'duma.h'`.

 ---